 Preventing violence against women and girls with disabilities means explicitly addressing these intersecting drivers.
 It is also critical that women with disabilities are involved in all prevention work – as practitioners, leaders and champions.

 Things you can do

-Ensure all work, including community consultation, is inclusive and accessible to a range of audiences, and ensure activities do not lead to further harm, disadvantage or discrimination.
-Remember that members of the target audience may have multiple forms of disability and consider how to make your work accessible and comprehensive for everyone.
+- Ensure all prevention work, including community consultation, is inclusive and accessible to a range of audiences and take specific measures to ensure activities do not lead to further harm, disadvantage or discrimination.

 The Gender and Disability Workforce Development Program was created to help service providers work in a way that is more sensitive, responsive and empowering for women with disabilities.
 This workforce program aims to improve women with disabilities’ health and wellbeing and reduce gender and disability-based discrimination and violence.